An enhanced Euler characteristic of sutured instanton homology: Decomposition associated to tangles

-\blem Let $\mathcal{SH}_\al(-M,-\ga)$ be defined as in Definition \ref{defn_4: essential component}.
+\blem Let $\mathcal{SHG}_\al(-M,-\ga)$ be defined as in Definition \ref{defn_4: essential component}.
 We have

-\elem \bpf Based on Lemma \ref{lem_3: graded bypass triangle}, the proof is similar to that of \cite[Lemma 4.27]{LY2020}.
-Now we split the bypass exact triangle of $(-\Ga_+,-\Ga_n,-\Ga_{n+1})$ into five blocks of sizes respectively, and split the bypass exact triangle of $(-\Ga_-,-\Ga_n,-\Ga_{n+1})$ into five blocks of sizes resepectively.
-Remark \ref{rem: sizes} ensures that the proof of \cite[Lemma 4.27]{LY2020} applies verbatimly.
+\elem \bpf Based on Lemma \ref{lem_3: graded bypass triangle}, the proof is similar to that of \cite[Lemma 4.25]{LY2020}.
+Now we split the bypass exact triangle of $(-\Ga_+,-\Ga_n,-\Ga_{n+1})$ into five blocks of sizes respectively, and split the bypass exact triangle of $(-\Ga_-,-\Ga_n,-\Ga_{n+1})$ into five blocks of sizes respectively.
+Remark \ref{rem: sizes} ensures that the proof of \cite[Lemma 4.25]{LY2020} applies verbatim.
+Here we only include some key steps as follows.